kulism/products-mock-server/README.md

 Run `npm start`

-Verify that server is running be checking the console output.
+Verify that server is running by checking the console output.

 ### Getting the data